stefanludlow/EvenniaNotepadPlusPlus/README.md

 # EvenniaNotepadPlusPlus
-Very simple Evennia syntax highlighting for Notepad++
+Very simple Evennia syntax highlighting for Notepad++ when editing .ev batchfiles.

 ##Prerequisites
 This file requies Notepad++ to be installed